 According to research2guidance, as of 2017, there were approximately 325,000 mHealth apps available.
-Though users have hailed many of these beneficial, the FDA have so far only approved a fraction of them.
+Though users have hailed many of these beneficial, the FDA have so far only approved

 mHealth apps are perhaps not at the top of the FDA’s priority list; they are considered by experts to be “low-risk,” meaning that the use of them is noninvasive and unlikely to cause considerable physical harm.

 For this reason, the FDA do not believe that they require regulation in the same way that drugs and other therapies do.

 Although this means that app development companies can roll them out to the paying public faster, it does also mean that there is little testing in patient communities to catch any issues the app may have, which could cause harm to the user further down the line.